-Sub-Management Plan Scope Construction Impacts Management Plan It includes general measures to be taken during the land preparation and construction phases to manage the impacts of the Project activities including permits to be taken, soil erosion etc. and special measures to be implemented in line with the environmental component or the needs of the local people.
-Community Health and Safety Management Plan It determines the measures to be taken for the management of risks and impacts on the health and safety of the affected communities and the strategies to be applied to increase the awareness of the local people.
+Management Plan Scope Construction Impacts Management Plan It includes general measures to be taken during the land preparation and construction phases to manage the impacts of the Project activities and special measures to be implemented in line with the environmental component or the needs of the local people Community Health and Safety Management Plan It determines the measures to be taken for the management of risks and impacts on the health and safety of the affected communities and the strategies to be applied to increase the awareness of the local people.
 Community Relations Management Plan It sets out the requirements for community relations activities that will be carried out in order to ensure the participation of local people, institutions and groups and other stakeholders that are likely to be affected by the project in the project processes.
-Employment and Training Plan It sets out the principles to be applied to maximize local employment, to recruitment processes transparent, open to public and non-discriminatory.
-Aggregate Management Plan It includes the impacts and mitigation measures resulting from the activities of providing aggregate material to be used in the construction of different components of the project including quarry and borrow pit management.
+Employment and Training Plan It sets out the principles to be applied to maximize local employment, to mak recruitment processes transparent, open to public and non-discriminatory.
+Aggregate Management Plan It includes the effects and mitigation measures resulting from the activities of providing aggregate material to be used in the construction of different components of the project.
 Traffic (Transportation) Management Plan It determines the framework of the management plans that the contractors will prepare to manage the risks associated with the increase in traffic load during the land preparation and construction stages.
 Cultural Heritage Management Plan It sets out effective plans and procedures to protect the archaeological and cultural heritage and to minimize Project impacts.
 Pollution Prevention Plan It outlines the actions taken to prevent or minimize air, water, noise and soil pollution during the implementation of the project.
-Waste Management Plan It includes identification of waste and waste management activitie minimizing, recycling, collection, storage, treatment and disposal of wa occur during the land preparation, construction and operation phases of the Emergency Preparedness and Response Plan It defines the activities and procedures to be implemented for planned intervention in order to prevent emergencies during the construction and operation phases of the project or to minimize potential damages that may arise due to emergencies.
+Waste Management Plan It includes identification of waste and waste management activities, including minimizing, recycling, collection, storage, treatment and disposal of waste that will occur during the land preparation, construction and operation phases of the project.
+Emergency Preparedness and Response Plan It defines the activities and procedures to be implemented for planned intervention in order to prevent emergencies during the construction and operation phases of the project or to minimize potential damages that may arise due to emergencies.
+Biodiversity Management Plan It aims at explicitly introducing the necessary measures and methods to manage possible impacts on biodiversity.